 So, how do you create a successful sales process that is designed around your customer’s needs?
 Richard Edwards, director of Quatreus Ltd designs sales processes, shares his top tips with Real Business.

-Customers do not want to feel they are being sold to – they want to be in full control of the information they receive, and how they go about purchasing items and services.
+1. Don’t sellCustomers do not want to feel they are being sold to – they want to be in full control of the information they receive, and how they go about purchasing items and services.
 In order to design a process that truly fits your customers’ needs, you need to recognise the ‘customer’ as an individual person, and create a process that adapts to them.
 At the forefront of your mind should be customer satisfaction, not sales.
 A salesperson’s ultimate role is to present a solution to a problem, or a perfect fit for a desire.
 The end result is ultimately the same – the customer chooses you and you make that sale.

 2. Active interactionWith so much information at our fingertips, people now have the power to research, query, and find feedback relevant to what they seek from a number of independent sources.
 As a seller, you need to keep a watchful eye on what information is out there, and ensure the information you are putting out is directed at, and being seen by, these potential buyers.
 Communicate with them in the first stages of their buying process, not as a seller, but a receptive and useful source of information.

 3. Share the loadThe responsibility of researching the customer is not restricted to the sales department within a company.
 As social media and e-commerce increasingly dominate Internet and mobile usage, customers are looking to other channels to get the information and, ultimately, the service that they require.
 This is why you need a focus on internal collaboration.
 With this in mind, consider ways in which to improve internal communications within your company and gain specialist training and skills development to help your staff remain customer focused.
 The sales process could even be redefined as an ‘engagement process’

 A revamped sales processRestructuring your sales process to suit customer needs can really improve your business.
 Not only can you create more harmonious relationships with your customers and staff, a revamped sales process can produce tangible results.
 For example, when financial services company CEB changed its sales process to a customer engagement model, the results were a 71 per cent increase in the average charge volume per transaction, 30 per cent increase in average revenue per sales representative, and a 59 per cent improvement in planning for effective commercial interactions.
 A sales process designed around you customer really does lead to happier customers, more collaborative teams, and a measurable increase in business.
 What more could you need?
 Image source By Shané Schutte

 Share this story